kavia-common/Book-store-221706/bookstore/README.md

 ## Troubleshooting

-- Port already in use: Ensure nothing else is bound to 3001 or change the published host port: `-p 8080:3001`.
+- Port already in use: Ensure nothing else is bound to 3001 or change the published host port.
-- MySQL connection refused: Verify database is reachable from inside the container and credentials are correct.
+- MySQL connection refused: Verify database is reachable from inside the environment and credentials are correct.
-- Static assets: Images/css in `image/` and `style.css` are served by the built-in server automatically.
+- Static assets: Images/css in `image/` and `style.css` are served by the dev server automatically.

 ## License